kingcean/richtap/Sdk/README.md

 Following are the methods to occur or abort vibration.
 HE format file is required.

-- `Play` Vibrates by a HE format file with specific options.
+- `VibrationMotor.Play` Vibrates by a HE format file with specific options.
-- `Stop` Abort current vibration.
+- `VibrationMotor.Stop` Abort current vibration.